-FIN 340 Business Finance 5 credits (BUS 340)
+FIN 340 Business Finance (BUS 340) 5 credits

 Study of the financial policies and practices of business firms; planning, control and acquisition of short-term and long-term funds; management of assets; evaluation of alternative uses of funds; capital structure of the firm; cost of capital; financing growth and expansion of business firms.
 Prerequisites: EC 271, ACC 231 and junior standing. (fall, winter, spring).